-The overall rankings are determined by the agencies’ Best Places to Work index scores, which measure employee satisfaction and commitment.
+The overall rankings are determined by the Best Places to Work index score, which measures employee engagement.

 The index score is not a combined average of an agency’s category scores.
-Instead it is derived from three different questions in the U.S. Office of Personnel Management’s Federal Employee Viewpoint Survey.
-To calculate the score, we use the percentage of positive responses in a weighted formula.
+It is calculated using a proprietary weighted formula that looks at responses to three different questions in the U.S. Office of Personnel Management’s Federal Employee Viewpoint Survey.
 The more the question predicts intent to remain, the higher the weighting.

 |Lower Quartile (0–25%)||Below Median (25–50%)||Above Median (50–75%)||Upper Quartile (75–100%)|

 Department of the Air Force; Department of the Army; Department of the Navy; and Office of the Secretary of Defense, Joint Staff, Defense Agencies, and Department of Defense Field Activities are part of the Department of Defense.
 The 2016 Best Places to Work index score for the entire Department of Defense is 59.3, a 0.7-point increase from its 2015 index score of 58.6.